microsoft/fluentui/packages/react-components/react-components/etc/react-components.api.md

 import { PartitionAvatarGroupItems } from '@fluentui/react-avatar';
 import { partitionAvatarGroupItems } from '@fluentui/react-avatar';
 import { PartitionAvatarGroupItemsOptions } from '@fluentui/react-avatar';
+import { PartitionBreadcrumbItems } from '@fluentui/react-breadcrumb';
+import { partitionBreadcrumbItems } from '@fluentui/react-breadcrumb';
+import { PartitionBreadcrumbItemsOptions } from '@fluentui/react-breadcrumb';
 import { Persona } from '@fluentui/react-persona';
 import { personaClassNames } from '@fluentui/react-persona';
 import { PersonaProps } from '@fluentui/react-persona';